ixmorrow/studentIntros/README.md

 The purpose of this program is to allow students to provide an intro about themselves with info like how long they have been a dev, how/why they got into solana, and what they expect to get out of the course.

-In the program's current implementation, the input provided by the user has to be exactly 180 characters in order for it to be encoded into the state on-chain.
-I chose 180 characters arbitrarily because that's how long a tweet is - we can change this to whatever we want.

-To make this program more robust, can add functionality so that it can handle input less than 180 characters if we want or we can enforce this on the client/front-end side.
+In the program's current implementation, only the first 128 characters of the string passed in as input will be encoded to the state account.
+If the message is less than 128 characters, the program will pad the buffer with 0's until it is the desired 128 bytes long.

 ## Testing
 To run the testing script, you will have to 'NPM Install' the dependencies and then run the js file with 'node exampleStudentIntroV2.js'